jideilori/resnet_depthnet/README.md

 ## Conclusion

-Surely the model would perform better if trained for a more epochs
+Surely the model would perform better if trained for more epochs